 A few episodes ago I talked about the generic demographic data I can see on Anchor, the podcasting distribution app I use.
 You may have heard an ad for it here or there.
 You might hear one again soon!
 In the US, Illinoisans are still the front runners by far – Chicago peeps, you are the first city in my world.
 And there are lots others represented in Illinois – Country Club Hills, Bloomington, Geneva, to shout out to a few.
 After Illinois, the top five states are rounded out by New York, Minnesota, Wisconsin, and California, their relative placement changing probably based on which of our friends, family members, and former coworkers just listened before I looked at the stats.
 And there are listeners in 33 other states and DC too.
 And at least one listener in 18 other countries, from Italy to Mexico to Israel to Turkey to Thailand.
 I feel like I’m traveling the world again through all of you.

-For our international listeners, I’m curious about what a road trip means in your country, if there is a road trip culture where you live or if that is something uniquely American to you.
+For our international listeners, I’m curious about what a road trip means in your country, if there is a road trip culture where you live.
 I’d love to hear your thoughts, you can email us at info (at) roadtrippinginamerica.com and we may share your stories on an upcoming episode.

 Up next after the break – the evolution of our stuff and how that rodent repellent I mentioned earlier came into play…